lamtranluu/Final-Project/README.md

 * [Conclusions](https://github.com/lamtranluu/lam.labwork/tree/main/Final%20Project#%EF%B8%8F-conclusions)

 ## Context
 Marvel and DC are two of the most popular film producers in the movie industry.
-Both brand has gained very high engagement from audiences, which can be proved by their success of box office revenue.
-30% of top 20 highest grossing box office revenue belong to Marvel & DC movies.
+Both brands have gained very high engagement from audiences, which can be proved by their success in box office revenue.
+30% of the top 20 highest-grossing box office revenue belongs to Marvel & DC movies.
-- However, let explore a bit deeper in their success per company.
-According top 10 successful movies in each brand, Marvel gained remarkable gross revenue 1,5B (over 70%) compared to DC's revenue (850M) by using slightly higher budget 20%  more than DC to produce movie.
+- However, let's explore a bit deeper their success per company.
+According to the top 10 successful movies in each brand, Marvel gained remarkable gross revenue of 1,5B (over 70%) compared to DC's revenue (850M) by using a slightly higher budget 20%  more than DC to produce movies.
-- The winning of Marvel has inspired me to analyze which factors has contributed for their sucess in the movie industry, therefore i decided to take a look at 20,000 movie reviews to find down my answers.
+- The winning of Marvel has inspired me to analyze which factors have contributed to their success in the movie industry, therefore I decided to take a look at 20,000 movie reviews to find my answers.
 ## 🎯 Objectives
 **1. Conduct sentiments analysis between Marvel & DC based on movies reviews.**